fenix011/readme/README.md

 To make one, create a repo named after your username (matching case exactly) and create a `README.md` file in it.
 Then go to your GitHub profile and you'll see your README appear there ✨.

-- [MichaelCurrin/MichaelCurrin](https://github.com/MichaelCurrin/MichaelCurrin/) repo where this README lives
+- I've got inspired by my friend [MichaelCurrin/MichaelCurrin](https://github.com/MichaelCurrin/MichaelCurrin/) repo where this README lives
 - GitHub topic: [profile-readme](https://github.com/topics/profile-readme)
 - Tutorial: [How To Create A GitHub Profile README](https://www.aboutmonica.com/blog/how-to-create-a-github-profile-readme)